 The competitive nature of the hotel and hospitality industry places guest experience and comfort as top priorities for hotel managers like you.
-In a typical hotel, lighting and HVAC account for more than 70% of total electricity consumed, creating good opportunities for energy efficiency upgrades.
+In a typical hotel, lighting and HVAC account for almost 70% of total electricity consumed, creating good opportunities for energy efficiency upgrades.

 By improving operations and maintenance procedures and upgrading lighting and HVAC systems, you can lower your hotel’s energy use by 45%.
 You’ll also improve guest comfort, reduce the number of service calls and save money!